Borwe/wasm_nvim/API.md

-# Currently Neovim API's To Be Implemented for Wasm Consumption
+# Currently Neovim API's To Be Implemented for Wasm Custom Consumption

 - nvim_create_autocmd